jrlmx/sourdough/README.md

 ## Road to somekind of stability...

 Ensure user derived starters are not overwritten when updating the repository.
-Considering moving the flux starter directory into it's own repo and leaving the example starter as boilerplate.
+Considering moving the flux starter into it's own repo and leaving the example starter as boilerplate.

 Write tests—and then write more tests.
 Improve command validation.
 Define a schema for config.json once its structure is finalized.
 Etc...